8 min read

 Fixes:

-- GPU not detected.
+• GPU not detected.
 Driver issue.
-Update NVIDIA driver and reboot (Windows/Linux).
-On Mac, Apple Silicon should always be detected , if you're on Intel Mac, that's the issue.
+Update your NVIDIA driver and reboot (Windows/Linux).
+On Mac, Apple Silicon should always get detected.
+If you're on an Intel Mac, that's the issue.

-- GPU detected but model spilled to CPU.
-Model + KV cache exceeded VRAM.
+• GPU detected but model spilled to CPU.
+Model plus KV cache went over VRAM.
 Lower context, lower quant, or pick a smaller model.

-- Thermal throttling.
-Laptop hot?
-GPU clocks down.
-Plug into power, prop the laptop up, run with a fan nearby.
-Sounds silly until it solves your problem.
+• Thermal throttling.
+Laptop running hot?
+The GPU clocks itself down.
+Plug into power, prop the laptop up, put a fan nearby.
+Sounds silly right up until it fixes your tok/s.

 Garbage output, infinite repetition

 Symptom.
-Model outputs gibberish, gets stuck repeating the same phrase, or starts generating fake user turns.
+The model spits gibberish, gets stuck repeating the same phrase, or starts inventing fake user turns.

 Diagnosis.
-Almost always one of two issues: wrong chat template, or base model used as instruct.
+It's almost always one of two things: the wrong chat template, or a base model being used as an instruct model.

 Fixes:

-If output is gibberish from token 1 (not just after a few good tokens), the file is corrupt or the wrong format.
-Re-pull.
+If the output is gibberish from the very first token, not just after a few good ones, the file is corrupt or in the wrong format.
+Re-pull it.

 "Model not following instructions"

 Symptom.
-Model ignores your system prompt, doesn't follow the format you asked for, gives general answers when you wanted specific.
+The model ignores your system prompt, skips the format you asked for, or hands you a general answer when you wanted something specific.

 Diagnosis.
 Smaller models drift more.
-The fix is almost always prompt engineering, not a different model.
+And the fix is almost always prompt engineering, not a different model.

 Fixes:

-- Move instructions into the user message, not just the system prompt.
-Smaller open models often weight system prompts less heavily than instruct-tuned cloud models do.
+• Move instructions into the user message, not just the system prompt.
+Smaller open models often weight the system prompt less heavily than instruct-tuned cloud models do.

-- Add explicit examples (few-shot).
-Two or three concrete input/output examples beats five paragraphs of instructions.
+• Add explicit examples (few-shot).
+Two or three concrete input/output examples beat five paragraphs of instructions every time.

-If you've tried all of those and it still won't follow instructions, you likely picked a model below the size threshold for what you're asking.
-A 3B model can't reliably do nine-step structured outputs.
-Pick a 7B+ and try again.
+Tried all of that and it still won't behave?
+Then you probably picked a model below the size threshold for what you're asking of it.
+A 3B model can't reliably produce nine-step structured outputs.
+Grab a 7B or bigger and try again.

 Tool calls fail or hallucinate

 Symptom.
-Model invents tool names, returns malformed JSON, or claims results without calling tools.
+The model invents tool names, returns malformed JSON, or claims it got results without ever calling a tool.

-- Validate tool names server-side, return errors with the actual tool list.
+• Validate tool names server-side, and return errors that include the actual tool list.

-- Try-parse JSON, on failure feed the parse error back.
+• Try to parse the JSON, and on failure feed the parse error straight back to the model.

-- Detect repetition and inject "you already tried this" guidance.
+• Detect repetition and inject a "you already tried this" nudge.

 RAG retrieves irrelevant chunks

 Symptom.
-Your "ask my notes" pipeline returns documents that look unrelated to the question.
+Your "ask my notes" pipeline keeps returning documents that have nothing to do with the question.

-- Same embedding model for index and query.
-If you indexed with nomic-embed and switched to bge-large for queries, you're comparing different vector spaces.
+• Same embedding model for index and query.
+Index with nomic-embed, then switch to bge-large for queries, and you're comparing two different vector spaces.
 Re-index everything with one model.

-- Chunk size too big or too small.
-Too big and chunks are dilute (multiple ideas).
-Too small and they lack context.
-300–800 tokens is usually right.
+• Chunk size too big or too small.
+Too big and the chunks get dilute, multiple ideas mashed together.
+Too small and they lose context.
+300-800 tokens is usually the sweet spot.

 "It worked yesterday and doesn't today"